Whelement/CRSH1TTY-public-beta/README.md

 CoolObivion759 - testing, researching, creating Whale, Inc. (Whelement members are not associated with wh4le in any way, shape, or form)

+Osama (yes, that one) - Idea of running multiple processes to speed it up

 Join our discord server! https://discord.gg/BK853xQSrg